 Approximately 50% of the glass used in the manufacture of our bottles is recycled glass.
-Our goal is to reach a percentage of 80% recycled glass incorporation in 90% of our bottles (new targets being announced soon).
+Our goal is to reach a percentage of 80% recycled glass incorporation in 90% of our bottles.

 We purposefully use lighter glass bottles for many of our standard wines and ports, which reduces both the materials and CO2 involved in their production and the emissions involved in their transportation.